 Humans have passions.
 As for me, I have a penchant for the lifeworld, the realm of our daily routines.
-For it offers us a view from outside: on people more or less absorbed in practices, at home in what they do.
+For it offers us a view on people more or less absorbed in practices, at home in what they do.
 The charming impression of the lifeworld moment is the beauty of what is natural to us.

 Doing philosophy is another passion of mine.

 Philosophers reach out to others in various ways.
 A philosopher is in dialogue with students, publishes written down thoughts, and gives talks in the academic arena.
 Philosophy, though, can come alive in a variety of other ways.